 Menopause may signal the end of periods, but with it comes a whole host of other issues like hot flashes, insomnia, and mood swings.
 But before you run out and buy up a basket full of medicine, check your pantry for these miracle foods that treat menopause symptoms naturally.
-Watch the video below to see the best foods for menopause.

 Foods for hot flashes